 Keywords: II World War, development of countries

-According to Rybczynski’s theorem, balanced growth is also possible when capital and labour resources accumulate at the same rate and to the same extent so that a country’s productive capacity grows as a result but is not redistributed between capital-intensive and labour-intensive industries.
+According to Rybczynski’s theorem, balanced growth is also possible when capital and labor resources accumulate at the same rate and to the same extent so that a country’s productive capacity grows as a result but is not redistributed between capital-intensive and labor-intensive industries.
+Rybczynski published this theorem in 1955 after Leontief’s work on productivity paradox (Exhibit 1-25).

 Share or comment this information on your social media: